sol239/Messenger-Analytics/README.md

     moving_average: 30		# you can change the value to change lenght of MA window
     top_words: 300			# you can change the value to see different number of top words.
     top_words_minimal_len: 5	# you can change the value to set words which will contribute to top words.
+    - You can download your data here: https://accountscenter.facebook.com/info_and_permissions.
+Select data for entire time, or as you wish, and JSON format.
+After you downloaded the .zip, extract it and this extracted folder should be the one which you select in gapp.py.

     **Features:**